 You will be using your sense of sight for the appearance, smell for the nose, and taste using your palate.
 First, place a white paper or cloth on a table, pour about an ounce of wine in a clear glass, tilt a little and look at it.
 Make sure it’s sound.
 Next, you need to swirl it to bring out all the fragrances, then smell it, sniff it so you can get a whiff of the aromas.
 Please keep in mind, wine tasting is subjective and there is no right or wrong in my opinion.
 I may smell black pepper while someone else detects licorice.

 Lastly, the best part, it’s time to taste.
-Take a sip and swirl it around your mouth, keep there, you will be doing an inhaling motion with mouth slightly open, repeat at least one more time, then swallow.
+Take a sip and swirl it around your mouth, keep it there, you will be doing an inhaling motion with your mouth slightly open, repeat at least one more time, then swallow.
 At this point, you will determine all the flavor profiles in the wine, this can take some time for the more complex wines, as they are layered with various flavors.
-By tasting the wine, you will find out the acid level, the sugar content, the tannins, the length, the alcohol level.
-When all these are in harmony, it is said to be a well-balanced wine.
+By tasting the wine, you will find out the acidity level, the sugar content, the tannins, the length, the alcohol level.
+When all these are in perfect harmony, it is said to be a well-balanced wine.

 As you swirl the wine, you will notice the dripping on the inside of the glass, commonly referred to, as legs or tears.
 The slower the legs, the higher the alcohol content.
 You will also learn about the length of the wine.
 That is determined by how long after you swallowed the wine, the flavors remain in your mouth.
 The more lingering the length, the better the quality of the wine.
-A cheap wine is known to have a short finish, meaning, as soon as you swallow it, the taste dissapears from your mouth.
+A low-quality wine is known to have a short finish, meaning, as soon as you swallow it, the taste disappears from your mouth.